Verdict expected in German journalist's trial in Turkey as free press withers | DW | 16.01.2022

 He told DW that one should not simply look at the number of journalists behind bars. Önderoglu says other instruments are frequently employed to keep journalists from doing their jobs — including confiscating their passports, requiring regular visits to the police, suspending jail sentences, and refusing to issue press cards and accreditation to attend events.

 The situation for journalists in Turkey has dramatically worsened since the Gezi protests in 2013.
 At the time, hundreds of thousands of people took to the streets to oppose the government's plan to carry out construction on the much-loved Gezi Park in the heart of Istanbul at Taksim Square.
 Anyone who supported the demonstrations faced the prospect of sanctions, including journalists.
-Hundreds lost their jobs afterwards.
-The second big attack on press freedom followed immediately after the attempted coup on July 15, 2016.
-Since then hundreds of online news platforms and dozens of newspapers and TV stations have been closed down and numerous journalists detained.
+Hundreds lost their jobs after the protests.
+The second big attack on press freedom followed immediately after an attempted coup on July 15, 2016.
+Since then, hundreds of online news platforms and dozens of newspapers and TV stations have been closed down and numerous journalists detained.

 In 2013, Gezi Park in Istanbul saw massive protests which snowballed into nationwide anti-government demonstrations

-Unemployment among journalists too has been steadily rising for years.
+Unemployment among journalists has also been steadily rising for years.
 At present, it tops 35%, the Turkish Journalists Union (TGS) said at the start of the year.

-To mark "Working Journalists Day," which is held each year in Turkey on January 10, TGS once more criticized working conditions for journalists.
-The union said January 10 had to be regarded as a day of struggle as long as journalists do not receive a fair wage, have to work under inhuman conditions, have their reports censored or a forced into self-censorship, and as long as 34 journalists are behind bars and are refused press cards.
+To mark "Working Journalists Day," held each year in Turkey on January 10, TGS criticized working conditions for journalists.
+The union said January 10 had to be regarded as a day of struggle as long as journalists do not receive a fair wage, have to work under inhuman conditions, have their reports censored or are forced into self-censorship, and as long as 34 journalists are behind bars and are refused press cards.

 Violence against journalists is also continuing to rise.
-Last year alone, 75 media representatives were attacked, according to the Progressive Journalists Association (CGD).
-In addition, some 219 journalists appeared before court in 179 trials and were sentenced to a combined total of 48 years and 11 months in jail.
+Last year, 75 media representatives were attacked, according to the Progressive Journalists Association (CGD).
+In addition, some 219 journalists appeared before courts in 179 trials and were sentenced to a combined total of 48 years and 11 months in jail.

 Heavy fines are another tool used to silence the media.
 In 2021 alone, the Turkish Radio and Television Supreme Council (RTÜK) imposed 74 fines on national broadcasters, which have refused to pay allegiance to the governing AK Party.
-The state supervisory board forced broadcaster Halk TV to pay steep fines on 24 occasions; Tele 1 22 times, Fox TV 16 times, KRTV 8 times and Habertürk 4 times.
-The combined total amounted to 22 million Turkish Lira, or more than €1.5 million.
+The state supervisory board forced broadcaster Halk TV to pay steep fines on 24 occasions; Tele 1 22 times, Fox TV 16 times, KRTV eight times and Habertürk four times.
+The combined total amounted to 22 million Turkish lira, or more than €1.5 million.

-That is an enormous sum for these broadcasters, who have been crippled by never-ending trials and are barely able to generate any advertising revenue.
-Businesses fear they could made to pay if they buy advertising from these stations.
+That is an enormous sum for these broadcasters, which have been crippled by never-ending trials and can barely generate advertising revenue.
+Businesses fear they could be made to pay if they buy advertising from these stations.
 The proceeds for broadcasting public service and ministerial announcements go, at any rate, into the coffers of media close to the government.
-At the same time, the owners of those outlets are recipients of major state contracts.
+At the same time, the owners of those outlets receive major state contracts.

 The Turkish government, on the other hand, insists that press freedom is experiencing a heyday under the AK Party.
 To mark "Working Journalists Day," Fahrettin Altun, head of communications for Turkish President Recep Tayyip Erdogan, wrote that the media had benefitted over the last 20 years from development in various areas ranging from democracy to technology.